-Looking to shake up your lunchbox game?
-Try these vegan packed lunch ideas to jumpstart your creativity, whether you’re packing lunch for yourself or your kid.
+Ready to shake up your lunchbox game?
+These vegan packed lunch ideas are just what you need, whether you're packing for yourself or a kid.

 Of course, not everyone reading this is packing lunches for a kindergartener, so the list below includes more grownup vegan lunch ideas, too.
 I tried to include something for everyone!

 Last time I talked about lunches, I got a lot of questions about the containers my family uses.
 Below are the lunchboxes I use for my son, the one Dave uses for his lunches, and a thermos a friend recommended that's on my to-buy list.
 Her daughter LOVES it!

 For my son, I am still using this Lock & Lock box with four removable compartments.
 I love this BPA-free modular lunchbox, because my kid can open and close it himself, and I can change up the inner containers to suit what we're packing.